 JPEG 2000 is defined as an "image coding system".
-The ISO/IEC specification describing it includes not only thea syntax for a compressed image codestream (mime type "J2C"), but also a description of the binary "JP2" file format that may be used to enhance the utility of wrap the codestream (ie., the JP2 binary wrapper).
-The bare compressed codestream alone has been assigned a mime type of "J2C", and thus will be so referred to in the ensuing paragraphs.
+The ISO/IEC specification describing it includes not only the syntax for a compressed image codestream (mime type "J2C"), but also a description of the binary "JP2" file format that may be used to enhance the utility of the codestream.